-‘Discovery’, ‘Understand’, ‘Explore’ – the different organisations we work with refer to this stage of research using different terms, but it’s the same meaning: A process to identify what problems are causing business issues.
+‘Discovery’, ‘Understand’, ‘Explore’ – the different organisations I work with refer to this stage of research using different terms, but it’s the same meaning: A process to identify what problems are causing business issues.

 The format of discovery research

 Discovery projects come in different sizes.
 Some involve an entire journey with many working parts – different organisational disciplines, many user interactions, complex analytics and data sources.
 These may take many months to complete.

 Others are more focussed, with limited time and scope to gather information.
 They take less time to gather information together and feel more manageable.
 But the process of discovery broadly remains the same.
 I think of it in four stages: Planning, gathering, synthesising and visualising

 It’s important to understand the scope and strategic requirements in planning.
 What evidence exists that might be causing the problems?
 What are the hypotheses? (you may need to write them).
 What are the business aspirations?
 What is not in scope?

 When this is understood, the research plan will be simpler to devise.
 You can draw on existing (secondary) data, identifying the gaps that will require primary research.
 This planning should indicate the time, budget and resource you’ll need.

 There is an infinite number of sources – however, the researchers’ expertise will limit what can be done personally – a team comprising researcher, designer and analyst is the very minimum.

 Collecting your evidence is enjoyable.
 This stage involves lots of stakeholder involvement, chasing down information, setting up and fielding primary research.
 Data gathering requires patience as blockers are experienced.
 Gradually you will feel like the story is forming but be prepared to reframe your understanding as new evidence emerges.